Oklahoma State Flag

 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Oklahoma Flag

-Oklahoma is the 20th largest of the United States of America.
-It is situated in the south-central part of the country, and is bounded by the Red River to the south.
-The name Oklahoma derives from the words "okla" and "humma," meaning Red People.
-Oklahoma is a landlocked state, bounded by Colorado, Kansas, Missouri, Arkansas, Texas, and New Mexico.
-Its capital and largest city is Oklahoma City, which is almost directly in the center of the state.
-Its other major city is Tulsa, in the north east of the state.
-The state straddles the Cross Timbers, Great Plains, and US Interior Highland regions.
-It is very vulnerable to extreme weather conditions.
+Oklahoma is the 20th largest state in the United States of America.
+It is situated in the south-central part of the country, and is bordered by the Red River to the south.
+The name Oklahoma is a composite of the Choctaw words "okla" and "humma," which translates to Red People.
+Oklahoma is a landlocked state, bordered by Colorado, Kansas, Missouri, Arkansas, Texas, and New Mexico.
+Its capital and largest city is Oklahoma City, which is located almost directly in the center of the state.
+Its other major city is Tulsa, in the north eastern part of the state.
+The state straddles the Cross Timbers, Great Plains, and US Interior Highland regions and is very vulnerable to extreme weather conditions.

 In 1803, what is now Oklahoma was part of the Louisiana Purchase, where the USA bought all French territories west of the Mississippi River.
 It was then part of what the USA called the Arkansas Territory.
 As its state flag suggests, Oklahoma was home to many Native American tribes.
 One of the most important was the Choctaw Nation, who were forced off of much of their ancestral lands due to the expansion of the United States.
 Oklahoma became the 46th state of the United States on November 16th, 1907.
 The state is admired by tourists for its western mountain ranges, central mesas, and eastern forests.
 Oklahoma a historic and diverse state, both culturally and geographically.

 Download Oklahoma Flag Images